 Admission and Financial Aid

 To be eligible for admission, applicants must be currently enrolled as undergraduate students at Illinois Tech.
 There are application deadlines and minimum and maximum undergraduate credit requirements.
-In addition, applicants for a computer science co-terminal degree must have a minimum GPA of 3.25/4.0.
+In addition, applicants for a computer science co-terminal degree must have a minimum GPA of 3.0/4.0.
+(The department is in the process of raising the requirement to 3.25/4.0.)
 A GRE score is not required.
 For information on how to apply and on tuition and financial aid, see the Co-Terminal Degrees page at Graduate Academic Affairs.

 Co-terminal students must meet both undergraduate and graduate program requirements for their degrees.
 Undergraduate and graduate academic GPA requirements both apply.
 The degrees are awarded simultaneously but do not need to be completed simultaneously.
 Co-terminal students are considered to be undergraduate students, even if they are taking only graduate courses after completing their undergraduate degree requirements.
 Details are at the co-terminal Program Requirements page at Graduate Academic Affairs.

 For courses shared with a bachelor's program in CS, the department allows three CS 400-level or above courses (but not CS 401 or 402).
-The courses must be electives; the department does not allow requried courses to be shared.
-A co-terminal student whose bachelor's program is not CS can use one 500-level course from that program in place of one of CS 400-level or above courses.
+The courses must be electives; the department does not allow required courses to be shared.
+Co-terminal students whose bachelor's programs are not CS can select CS courses that are required for CS majors, if they are elective for their bachelor's program.
+These students also have the option of using a 500-level course from their bachelor's program as one of their three shared courses.
 The selected course must be on the list of transferrable CS-related courses.

 For links to resources and FAQs on these topics, see the Co-Terminal Degrees page at Graduate Academic Affairs.